nikhilk1699/snipe_shell/README.md

 }
 ```

-### This resource defines an Azure Linux virtual machine with various settings, including the VM size, admin username, SSH key, OS disk properties, and provisioning steps.
+### This resource defines an Azure Linux virtual machine with various settings, including the VM size, run pacakage.sh script, admin username, SSH key, OS disk properties, and provisioning steps.
 It also sets up a connection to the VM using the SSH private key, runs some provisioner steps, and depends on other resources like the network interface and private key.

 ## Run this terraform script, open terminal run following cmd: